-Key indicator 3: Increased confidence, knowledge and skills of all staff in teaching PE and sport d sport Percentage of total allocation: 12% School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: In order to improve progress and achievement of all pupils the focus is on continuing to develop staff.
+Key indicator 3: Increased confidence, knowledge and skills of all staff in teaching PE and sport Percentage of total allocation: 13% School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: In order to improve progress and achievement of all pupils the focus is on continuing to develop staff.
 Subject leads to attend cluster meetings to share good practice and develop action plans and monitoring cycle to ensure high quality provision for all pupils.
-PE Hub planning system and attainment system distributed to all staff members with PE Lead to act as a support-staff members to be more active in monitoring child progress.
-CPD (staff training sessions/training for ITTs andECTs) on how to plan and develop the PE curriculum and bring it to life.
+PE Hub planning system and attainment system distributed to all staff members with PE Lead to act as a support- staff members to be more active in monitoring child progress.
+CPD (staff training sessions/training for ITTs and ECTs) on how to plan and develop the PE curriculum and bring it to life.
 Staff to deliver sessions independently based upon the new planning system.
 Federation lead coaches to provide further support and team teaching for coaches in £935 for professional body membership £1,500 for coach and PE Lead professional development Increased confidence and developed subject leadership skills enabling the subject leader to lead CPD for all staff.
 Greater use of resources such as PE Hub to support teacher planning Leaders continue to be confident when undertaking lesson observations/team teaching, feedback and lead discussions have an impact on learning.

 Key indicator 4: Broader experience of a range of sports and activities offered to all pupils Percentage of total allocation: 0% School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: Continue to offer a wider range of activities both within and outside the curriculum in order to get more pupils involved- with an emphasis on engaging children at a younger development stage.
 Continue to maintain a school database on participation in clubs, events and competitions to allow the school to target those pupils who do not take up additional PE and Sport opportunities.
 Increase participation of pupils with identified SEND in physical activity.
-Develop in school 'personal best' to encourage pupils to improve their skills, times, distances etc so those pupils who are not competitive or engaging in physical activities have greater motivation to challenge themselves.
-Engage children at a younger development age, with a focus on EYFS and KS1.
-Through Young Hackney and other local groups, maximise the number of competitions, events and festivals entered.
-Keep a record of all events entered and all pupils attended and target provision at those who may not have participated. costs are incurred as funding is secured locally.
+Develop in school 'personal best' to encourage pupils to improve their skills, times, distances etc so those pupils who are not competitive or engaging in physical activities have greater motivation to challenge themselves. headteacher's newsletter. • Engage children at a younger development age, with a focus on EYFS and KS1. costs are incurred as funding is secured locally.
 56 Pupils participating in Hackney Half Marathon.
 36 pupils participate in Bike Around the Borough.
 Competitions for Tennis, Cross-country, Multi-sports etc. Additional festivals attended for pupils with EHCP for SEND.
 Dedicated additional sports coaching for pupils with complex SEND needs weekly.
-60 Year 3 pupils selected to compete in Personal Best - program to encourage children who are not necessarily engaged in physical activities.
-Significant increases have been seen in the uptake of all sports which is evidenced in detailed records accessible by all members of the sports team. experience of the sports on offer.
+23 Year 3 pupils selected to compete in Personal Best - program to encourage children who are not necessarily engaged in physical activities. their enjoyment and experience of the sports on offer.